Internships

 Prize

-$500 cash prize plus attendance at the EDS Conference in June 2024, including transport to Christchurch and accommodation (if required).
+$500 cash prize plus attendance at the EDS Conference in May 2025, including transport to Auckland and accommodation (if required).

 Length